CalCoast Digital

 ✦ Fix

-Make sure the codec list in your trunk settings matches what your SIP provider supports.
-G.711u (PCMU) is the universal fallback that works with every provider.
-Put it first in the list if you're having issues.
+Make sure your codec list matches what your SIP provider supports.
+G.711u (PCMU) is the universal fallback — put it first in the list if you're having issues.

 // Still dropping calls after all five?

-That usually means the issue is further upstream — your ISP, a misconfigured firewall rule, or a SIP trunk registration problem that only shows up under load.
-I've diagnosed and fixed these setups for businesses across San Diego.
+That usually means the issue is further upstream — your ISP, a misconfigured firewall rule, or a SIP trunk registration problem.
+I've diagnosed and fixed these setups for businesses across Southern California.
 Send me your symptoms and I'll point you in the right direction.

 Email Me →